SBP (nonprofit organization): Accomplishments

 President Barack Obama spoke at Xavier University in August 2010 on the fifth anniversary of Hurricane Katrina.
 Highlighting the "dedicated public servants" of New Orleans, he remarked of SPB that "this endeavor has drawn volunteers from across the country to rebuild hundreds of homes throughout St. Bernard Parish and the Lower Ninth Ward."
 The following week, Oprah Winfrey announced the traveling company of The Color Purple would be raising funds for the organization along with the novel's author, Alice Walker.
-Shortly thereafter, SBP and similar disaster relief organizations drew criticism for being complicit by not speaking out again the "blood relative" ordinance, forbidding homeowners to rent to persons who were not blood relatives, which critics asserted was an act of de facto racism against Jews and blacks.
+Shortly thereafter, SBP and similar disaster relief organizations drew criticism for being complicit by not speaking out against the "blood relative" ordinance, forbidding homeowners to rent to persons who were not blood relatives, which critics asserted was an act of de facto racism against Jews and blacks.
 SBP denied the allegations, asserting that they were not an advocacy group and that 30 percent of the homes they had rebuilt had been those of African-Americans.

 In March 2011, the cast of Days of Our Lives volunteered with SPB as part of their promotional book tour for Days of our Lives 45 Years: A Celebration in Photos.

-Toyota announced on June 29, 2011 the launch of a national program to donate its Toyota Production System expertise towards nonprofit organizations with goal of improving their operations, extending their reach, and increasing their impact.
+Toyota announced on June 29, 2011, the launch of a national program to donate its Toyota Production System expertise towards nonprofit organizations with goal of improving their operations, extending their reach, and increasing their impact.
 By September, less than three months later, SPB reported that their home rebuilds had been reduced from 12 to 18 weeks, to 6 weeks.
 Additionally, employing Toyota methods (like kaizen) had reduced construction errors by 50 percent.
 The company included SBP among its first 20 community organizations, along with AmeriCorps.

 American Standard Brands donated over 1,500 plumbing fixtures and accessories to SBP in 2011.
 Over the years, SBP has partnered with other nonprofits and charities, including David's Cure, Tuesday's Children, The American Widow Project, and the Risk and Insurance Management Society.

 The American Institute of Architects announced in June 2013 at CGI America (an annual event of the Clinton Global Initiative) the creation of "Designing Recovery," a design contest in partnership with the charities Make It Right, SBP, and Architecture for Humanity.
 Sponsored by Dow Building Solutions, a total of $30,000 in prize money was divided equally among three winning designs in New Orleans, Louisiana, Joplin, Missouri, and New York City.
-Entrants submitted single-family housing designs with the objective of "improving the quality, diversity and resiliency of the housing in each community."
+Entrants submitted single-family housing designs with the objective of "improving the quality, diversity and resiliency of the housing in each community".
 Organizers made the portfolio of designs (even from non-winners) available to communities recovering from natural disasters.